justinjjlee/classvar/README.md

 # julia-VectorAR.jl
 Julia implementation of vector autoregressive (VAR(p)) model with closed form solutions.
-Calculations of the impulse response function calculation with wild-bootstrap estimation.
+Calculations of the impulse response function calculation with wild-bootstrap estimation, along with forecast error variance decomposition (FEVDC).

 To run the function, following packages are required and updated to-date.